samers11/dropdown/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
+First run

+### `npm install`

+to install dependencies.
-In the project directory, you can run:
+Next In the project directory, you can run:

 ### `npm start`